teusH/MySense/PyCom/README.md

 A better housing can be made from PVC roof air outlet manufactured eg from BT Nyloplast Nld (€ 7.50).
 The components are mounted on a so called mother board from 3 mm plastic.
 To avoid solar heat use an internal PVC rain pipe.
-The motherboard can be fit in a 3D made socket.
+The motherboard can be fit in a 3D printer made socket.
 The oled display is fixed on the housing with a 3D printed container.
 The GPS antenna is glued inside the PVC pipe on a small table (3D print) and must point upwards.
 The LoRa antenna is fixated inside the PVC pipe as well.